More and more people are swapping their home and their regular life for the “van life” adventure.

 Some of the dump stations are free of charge, but sometimes you have to pay a small fee.
 It is definitely cheaper than simply dumping the water illegally.
 There are high fines for environmental reasons – and rightly so!

 Are there any other hidden costs that I haven’t mentioned yet?
-Post them to the comments below the article!
+Post them in the comments below the article!